bacadra/pulsar-navigation-panel/README.md

 To install `navigation-panel` search for [navigation-panel](https://web.pulsar-edit.dev/packages/navigation-panel) in the Install pane of the Pulsar settings or run `ppm install navigation-panel`.

-Alternatively, run `ppm install bacadra/pulsar-navigation-panel` to install a package directly from Github repository.
+Alternatively, you can run `ppm install bacadra/pulsar-navigation-panel` to install a package directly from the Github repository.

 ## Sections panel